rajeevshukla/PMT/README.md

 Future Enhancement
 ===
-   Spring social Integration with Facebook and Linkedin and Twitter very soon
+   Spring social Integration with Facebook and Linkedin and Twitter very soon.
+Stay tuned !! :)